vmware-samples/sbom-composer/GOVERNANCE.md

-# sbom-compose Governance
+# sbom-composer Governance

-This document defines the project governance for sbom-compose.
+This document defines the project governance for sbom-composer.

 ## Overview

-**sbom-compose**, an open source project, is committed to building an open, inclusive, productive and self-governing open source community focused on building a high-quality and high performance container inspection tool.
+**sbom-composer**, an open source project, is committed to building an open, inclusive, productive and self-governing open source community focused on building a high-quality and high performance container inspection tool.
 The community is governed by this document with the goal of defining how community should work together to achieve this goal.

 ## Community Roles

-* **Users:** Members that engage with the sbom-compose community via any medium (Slack, GitHub, mailing lists, etc.).
+* **Users:** Members that engage with the sbom-composer community via any medium (Slack, GitHub, mailing lists, etc.).
 * **Contributors:** Regular contributions to projects (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.).
-* **Maintainers**: The sbom-compose project leaders.
+* **Maintainers**: The sbom-composer project leaders.
 They are responsible for the overall health and direction of the project; final reviewers of PRs and responsible for releases.
-Maintainers are expected to contribute code and documentation, review PRs including ensuring quality of code, triage issues, proactively fix bugs, and perform maintenance tasks for sbom-compose.
+Maintainers are expected to contribute code and documentation, review PRs including ensuring quality of code, triage issues, proactively fix bugs, and perform maintenance tasks for sbom-composer.

 ### Maintainers